oduameh/node-course/docs/Instructions/keys-and-wallets.md

 cd ~/preview/wallet1
 ```

-The first key pair we are going to create is the payment key pair for our "wallet1".
-This set of keys allow for the holding and transfer of ada and other native assets.
+The first key pair we are going to create is the payment key pair for our 'wallet1'.
+This set of keys allow for the holding and transfer of ada and other native assets

 ```
 cardano-cli address key-gen \